RecondoYuk/winelist/list_pages/Dukes_Wines_by_Dryness.md

-# Dukes Wines by Dryness/Sweetness
+---
+title: Dry to Sweet Wines
+description: A list of our wines from the driest to sweetest.
+---

 Sweetness tastes on the front of your tongue, in the first moment of tasting the wine.
 Wines range from 0 g/L of residual sugar to 220 g/L  which have the consistency of syrup, but humans don’t start to taste sweetness until about 4 g/L
 Sweetness descriptions in still wines go from driest to sweetest: *Bone-Dry*, *Dry*, *Off-Dry*, *Medium-Sweet*, *Sweet*
 Sweetness descriptions in Sparkling Wines go from driest to sweetest: *Brut Nature*, *Extra Brut*, *Brut*, *Extra Dry*, *Dry*, *Demi-Sec*, *Doux*

-# White Wines (Dryest to Sweetest)
+# White Wines (Driest to Sweetest)
 ## Chardonnays
  - Domaine Michel Gros 🍾
     - White Burgundy